Contrast-Security-OSS/docs/content/troubleshooting/net/issues/AnotherIISProfiler.md

 ## Solution

 To resolve the issue, Contrast implemented profiler chaining that allows Contrast to run side-by-side with another profiling tool.
-To enable profiling, see the `ProfilerChainingEnabled` configuration setting](installation-netconfig.html#overview).
+To enable profiling, see the [`enable_chaining` configuration setting](installation-netconfig.html).